msaif41/EMNIST/README.md

 # EMNIST
 A Comparative Analysis of Different Machine Learning Models to Handwritten Letters and Digits using a Balanced dataset (2400 samples per class in training, and 400 per class in test set)

-<h2>Final Accuracy Results on 47 Unique Classes of Letters/Digits</h2>
+<h2>Final Accuracy Results on 47 Unique Classes of Letters & Digits</h2>

 <table>
   <tr>